uliw/esbmtk/docs/manual/manual.rst

     tau = Q_("100 years")
     tau * 12

 Most ESBMTK classes accept quantities, strings that represent quantities as well as numerical values.
 Weathering and burial fluxes are often defined in ``mol/year``, whereas ocean models use ``kg/year``.
 ESBMTK provides a method (``set_flux()`` )  that will automatically convert the input into the correct units.
-In this example, it is not necessary since the flux and the model both use ``mol`` .
+In this example, it is not necessary since the flux and the model both use ``mol``.
 It is however good practice to rely on the automatic conversion.
-Note that it makes a difference for the mol to kilogram conversion whether ones uses ``M.P`` or ``M.PO4`` as the reference species!
+Note that it makes a difference for the mol to kilogram conversion whether one uses ``M.P`` or ``M.PO4`` as the reference species!

 .. code:: ipython